-Bitcoin, Cryptocurrencies and Connecticut Divorce
+Bitcoin, Cryptocurrencies In High Net Worth Connecticut Divorce

 Bitcoin and cryptocurrency are hardly everyday items encountered in divorce cases, but they are becoming increasingly popular, especially as an asset held by those who are both tech and investment savvy.
 The basic idea behind cryptocurrency (of which Bitcoin is the most popular by far) is the creation of a digital currency without the need for a third party, such as a bank or traditional financial institution.

 There is some concern about cryptocurrency being used to hide assets, for exactly this reason—i.e., cryptocurrency being the new “Swiss Bank Account” in a dirty divorce.
 Still, as with other attempts to hide assets, there are often telltale signs such as unexplained large electronic withdrawals.
 It may be more complex to determine if a spouse has “mined” something like Bitcoin, which much like it sounds, involves the discovery or creation of new Bitcoin by digital means.
 In extreme cases, it may be helpful to hire a forensic accountant to help determine whether there are such hidden assets.
 Once a cryptocurrency’s existence can be identified, the record keeping concerning it is usually very precise, albeit complicated.
 On the other hand, if you are the spouse holding the cryptocurrency, then you may not have to worry about the discovery component but you will still want to ensure that your asset is appropriately and fairly addressed in the divorce – for example, that it is not overvalued given the ever changing marketplace for this type of asset.
 [High Net Worth/Complex Divorce]